 MARTIN: Tracy, what about you?

-CLAYTON: Well, I think that I have a bit of a process where I have to, kind of, steal myself before I leave my apartment.
+CLAYTON: Well, I think that I have a bit of a process where I have to kind of steel myself before I leave my apartment.
 And, you know, I've got my headphones in place, hoping that if somebody sees me walking down the street with headphones, they won't say anything.
 I have a very, very vicious, mean look that I will pull out when the headphones don't work.
 And usually, neither of those things work.
 But as it was said earlier...

 MARTIN: Worth a shot though.

 MARTIN: Talking helps.
 All right.
-Well, thank you all so much for talking about it here.
-Even though, I know it's not the easiest subject to talk about, so thank you all so much.
-Holly Kearly is the author of "Stop Street Harassment: Making Public Places Safe and Welcoming For Women."
+Well, thank you all so much for talking about it here, even though I know it's not the easiest subject to talk about, so thank you all so much.
+Holly Kearl is the author of "Stop Street Harassment: Making Public Places Safe and Welcoming For Women."
 She joined us by phone from New Orleans.
 Tracy Clayton is a writer and blogger with us from Louisville Public Media in Kentucky.
-Here in our Washington D.C. studios, Viviana Hurtado, blogger and chief at The Wise Latina Club.
+Here in our Washington D.C. studios, Viviana Hurtado, blogger-in-chief at The Wise Latina Club.
 And Jasmine Garsd, producer and co-host of NPR's Alt Latino.
 Ladies, thank you all so much.

 GARSD: Thank you, Michel.

 KEARL: Thank you.